-Measuring the value of external strategic factors.
-The measurement of the external factor value is performed by the following process: determination of the company's external strategy factors; the weight proportion for all factors should not exceed 1.00 or 100 percent to find what factors which are the most dominant; each factor is rated from 1 to 4: 1 = big threat, 2 = small threat, 3 = small opportunity and 4 = big opportunity, where each factor weight is multiplied by each rating to obtain weight score; and adding up the weight score of all factors to obtain the total weight score.
+The measurement of the external factor value is performed by the following process: a) determination of the company's external strategy factors, b) the weight proportion for all factors should not exceed 1.00 or 100% to find what factors which are the most dominant; c) each factor is rated from 1 to 4.
+1 = big threat, 2 = small threat, 3 = small opportunity, and 4 = big opportunity, d) each factor weight is multiplied by each rating to obtain weight score, d) adding up weight score of all factors to obtain total weight score.